davidalger/fedora-asahi-remix/README.md

-# Asahi Fedora Remix Local Mirror
+# Fedora Asahi Remix Local Mirror

-This project is basically a script which pre-fetches assets allowing the Asahi Fedora installer to run without repeatedly fetching assets from a remote CDN.
+This project is basically a script which pre-fetches assets allowing the [Fedora Asahi Remix](https://fedora-asahi-remix.org/) installer to run without repeatedly fetching assets from a remote CDN.
 Note however that network access is still required to successfully bless the boot volume at the end of the install process.

 ## Usage

-1. Clone the repo at `/opt/asahi-fedora-remix`
+1. Clone the repo at `/opt/fedora-asahi-remix`
-2. Run `/opt/asahi-fedora-remix/mirror` to download install media and IPSW firmware images
+2. Run `/opt/fedora-asahi-remix/mirror` to download install media and IPSW firmware images

     After this has run, the file tree should look something like this:

     ```shell
-    /opt/asahi-fedora-remix
+    /opt/fedora-asahi-remix
     ├── LICENSE
     ├── README.md
     ├── install